[Opinion] 1914 vs 2021

 Our situation, again, is different.

 Still, these words don't sound out of place in 2021.
-This, ultimately, is why I wrote this book, "It Doesn't Get Any Better".

 Author bio